kirklandnuts/sql_de_mayo/beginner/README.md

 Arthur | Computer Science | hamburgers
 Jonny | Communication | lobster rolls

-We can see that each non-header row contains data pertaining to a single student.
-Moreover, for each student, we have three attributes separated by the three columns: `name`, `major`, and `favorite food`.
+We can see that each non-header row contains data pertaining to a single officer.
+Moreover, for each officer, we have three attributes separated by the three columns: `name`, `major`, and `favorite food`.

 The takeaway here is that for any data to be considered as tabular data,
 1. each row must represent an instance of a particular class such that from one row to the next, the class remains the same
-    - in the case of data collected from an experiment, each row can represent a single trial
 2. each column must represent an attribute or facet of the data
-    - revisiting our example of data collected from an experiment, each column would represent a characteristic for a trial (e.g., trial conductor, location of trial, time trial was ran, whether or not the trial succeeded)

 ### Relational Databases
 With an understanding of tables and their properties, we can now begin to understand the relational database.
 We will start by presenting an example of a non-relational database.
 Suppose we are a university where students take two courses per quarter, and we store enrollment data in a database.
 Our database might consist of the following tables: